Richard Walther Darré: Early life

 Darré's parents sent him to Germany at age nine to attend school in Heidelberg.
 In 1911, he attended King's College School in Wimbledon as an exchange student.
 The rest of the family returned to Germany in 1912.
-Richard (as he was known in the family) then spent two years at the Oberrealschule in Gummersbach, followed in early 1914 by the Kolonialschule for resettlement in the German colonies at Witzenhausen, south of Göttingen, which awakened his interest in farming.
+Richard (as he was known in the family) then spent two years at the Oberrealschule in Gummersbach, followed in early 1914 by the Kolonialschule at Witzenhausen, south of Göttingen, for training officials for the German colonies, which awakened his interest in farming.

 After a single term at Witzenhausen, he volunteered for army service.
 He was slightly wounded a number of times while serving during World War I.

 When the war ended, he contemplated returning to Argentina for a life of farming, but the family's weakening financial position during the years of inflation made that impossible.
 Instead, he returned to Witzenhausen to continue his studies.
 He then obtained unpaid work as a farm assistant in Pomerania.
 His observation of the treatment of returning German soldiers there influenced his later writings.

 In 1922, he moved to the University of Halle to continue his studies.
 He undertook an agricultural degree, specialising in animal husbandry.
 He did not complete his PhD studies until 1929, at the age of 34.
 During those years, he spent some time working in East Prussia and Finland.

 He married twice.
 In 1922, he married Alma Staadt, a schoolfriend of his sister Ilse.
 The marriage produced one daughter, Anneliese, born 1923.
 He and Alma divorced in 1927 and, in 1931, he married Charlotte Freiin von Vittinghoff-Schell, who survived him.
 The second marriage also produced one daughter, Elin, born 1938.